oliver0/prime-jquery-intro/README.md

 ## Forms: `JQ-FRM`

 The forms dir contains supporting code to covering HTML forms and input types as well as how to handle forms with jQuery.
-This contains sample code for handling the form and appending the submitted data to the DOM.
+This contains sample code for handling the form and appending the submitted data back to the DOM.

 ## Events: `JQ-EVT`